Fund the South-East Asia communism Tour of 2023

 Minimums and deadlines

 The tour is due to take place sometime between in the month November and December and it will last no more than 35 days [including the 4 days needed to get from Cluj Napoca to Phnom Penh and back].
 This means that plane tickets should be purchased no later than July 1, 2022.
+Update: All good

 As such, if the fundraiser doesn’t reach to at least $1500 by May 25, 2022, the tour is cancelled and all collected funds redirected to other projects.

 If the fundraiser doesn’t reach at least $2000 by June 25, 2022, the tour is cancelled and all collected funds redirected to other projects.
 Of course, if it will be $1890 on June 25, it will be fine.
 But too much leeway downwards will lead to cancellation – because by June 25, The expensive flights must be paid for already.
+Update: All good.
+The plan proceeds as promised.

 Anything beyond $4000, as well as any remaining shekel after the tour, will be redirected towards other projects or to fulfilling the wishlist.